Best Infrared Saunas for Home 2026: Reviewed & Compared

 In Scandinavia, sauna isn’t a luxury.
 It’s a way of life.
 Finland alone has over 3 million saunas for a population of 5.5 million.
 Infrared saunas bring that tradition home, with lower operating temperatures and deeper tissue penetration than traditional steam saunas.

-We looked at three of the most popular options across different form factors and budgets: a premium full-spectrum cabin, a mid-range infrared sauna, and a portable sauna blanket.
+We looked at three of the most popular options across different form factors and use cases: a premium full-spectrum personal cabin, a 2-person outdoor cabin, and a portable sauna blanket.

 New to infrared saunas?
 Start with our beginner’s guide to infrared sauna therapy to learn how they work and what to expect.